PierreSenellart/provsql/doc/source/user/casestudy3.rst

 Case Study: Île-de-France Public Transit
 ==========================================

-This case study applies ProvSQL to the real-world GTFS dataset for Île-de-France public transit, demonstrating Boolean provenance at scale for wheelchair accessibility reasoning.
+This case study, extending the scenario introduced in :cite:`DBLP:journals/pvldb/SenellartJMR18`, applies ProvSQL to the real-world GTFS dataset for Île-de-France public transit, demonstrating Boolean provenance at scale for wheelchair accessibility reasoning.

 The Scenario
 ------------